SnirkImmington/shadowroller/README.md

 `LICENSE` file.
 Shadowroller is free software; you may redistribute or modify it to your liking.

+Shadowroller's logo is (c) Alyssa Colon, licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+She's `@colon_capers` on Instagram.

-Shadwroller's non-software assets in `assets/` (such as our dice icons) are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) - they may be shared and adapted non-commercially and with attribution.
+Shadwroller's other non-software assets in `assets/` (such as our dice icons) are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) - they may be shared and adapted non-commercially and with attribution.